How to Stop Feeling Overwhelmed at Work: Understand Stress and Burnout

 Training resources were also stretched thin.
 In some organizations training is seen as an expense, often cut in dire times.
 Trying to train new employees and get them up to speed, trying to cross train employees to take on the responsibilities of those who were gone, or training on new job functions as some organizations switched gears due to the pandemic.

-Some people may think if employees are overwhelmed at work, it’s just part of the job, deal with it, everyone experiences stress at work.
+Some people may think an overwhelmed employee just has to just has to deal with it because it’s part of their job, and that everyone experiences stress at work.
 Some people think employees need to talk to their managers and figure out where the stress is coming from and why they’re feeling so overwhelmed.
 But who is talking to HR and Training?
 Why would HR or training professionals get involved?
 Well, burnout may be the main reason so many people are quitting their jobs.

 When you work with a company like HSI, you have access to a full library of off-the-shelf content.
 You can easily curate a curriculum on stress management when the need arises.
 The following courses are all available in our Business Skills library.
 If you don’t have access to a full training library, these are topics you can research on your own to figure out a solution for you and your team.